ShellRechargeSolutionsEU/ocpp/README.md

 OCPP-J), and two roles ("Charge Point" and "Central System").
 This library will help you with 1.5 and 1.6 over JSON.
 For 1.2 and 1.5 over SOAP, there is [a separate library by NewMotion](https://github.com/NewMotion/ocpp-soap) that depends on this one.
-The groundwork for OCPP 2.0 support is present, but only the BootNotification message has been implemented so far.
+Some OCPP 2.0 support is present, but not a full implementation yet.
+The main body of this README will be writing about the OCPP 1.5 and 1.6 support; for OCPP 2.0 see [here](#ocpp2).

-Version 1.2 with WebSocket/JSON and version 1.6 with SOAP/XML are not possible.
+Version 2.0 with SOAP/XML is not possible.
+Version 1.2 with WebSocket/JSON and version 1.6 with SOAP/XML are not supported by this library.

 Users of this library probably want to use different WebSocket libraries for different scenarios: a production back-office server with tens of thousands of